Fish reproduction: Oviparity

 Oviparity is where fertilisation occurs internally and so the female sheds zygotes (or newly developing embryos) into the water, often with important outer tissues added.
 Over 97% of all known fish are oviparous (needs confirmation, since the ovuliparity is a new term which may be confused with oviparity.
-If ovuliparity is used, most of the fishes have ovulipaprity breeding strategy).
+If ovuliparity is used, most of the fishes have ovuliparity breeding strategy).
 In oviparous fish, internal fertilisation requires the male to use some sort of intromittent organ to deliver sperm into the genital opening of the female.
 Examples include the oviparous sharks, such as the horn shark, and oviparous rays, such as skates.
 In these cases, the male is equipped with a pair of modified pelvic fins known as claspers.

 Marine fish can produce high numbers of eggs which are often released into the open water column.
 The eggs have an average diameter of 1 mm.
 The eggs are generally surrounded by the extraembryonic membranes but do not develop a shell, hard or soft, around these membranes.
 Some fish have thick, leathery coats, especially if they must withstand physical force or desiccation.
-These type of eggs can also be very small and fragile.
+These types of eggs can also be very small and fragile.

 The newly hatched young of oviparous fish are called larvae.
 They are usually poorly formed, carry a large yolk sac (for nourishment) and are very different in appearance from juvenile and adult specimens.
 The larval period in oviparous fish is relatively short (usually only several weeks), and larvae rapidly grow and change appearance and structure (a process termed metamorphosis) to become juveniles.
 During this transition larvae must switch from their yolk sac to feeding on zooplankton prey, a process which depends on typically inadequate zooplankton density, starving many larvae.